A mandatory code being developed by ACCC will create ‘level playing field’ in media landscape. Josh Frydenberg says

 Facebook and Google will be forced to share advertising revenue with Australian media companies after the treasurer, Josh Frydenberg, instructed the competition watchdog to develop a mandatory code of conduct for the digital giants amid a steep decline in advertising brought on by the coronavirus pandemic.

 This is the same steep advertising decline that has New Zealand media companies in a tail spin.
 Things have been tough for nearly 20 years.
-Depending on which set of numbers you read, Facebook and Google take as much as 85 percent of the advertising revenue that media companies once made.
+Depending on which set of numbers you read, Facebook and Google take as up to 85 percent of advertising revenue.

 Media extinction event